rarellanoc/earned_automation/README.md

 A python file to print a calendar (made from scratch, warning) and some repetition event (like a social media schedule).
 Works for this year, or you have to change the first day of the year weekday (currently: 7).

-I have another that handles multiple events, but it's too tailored and patchy for now.

 You can call it by the flags like this: